 1. Description of Property.
-The property which is subject to this Agreement (the "Property") consists of approximately 21.3 acres of land as more particularly described on Exhibit A and attached hereto and incorporated herein by reference, together with and including (i) all improvements located thereon, (ii) all trees and shrubbery located thereon, (iii) any and all applicable agricultural allotments, (iv) all of Seller's interest in and to any and all mineral and subsurface rights and appurtenances thereto, $\left(\nu\right)$ all easements and rights-of-way affecting the Property and all of Seller's rights to use same, (vi) all rights of ingress and egress to and from the Property, (vii) any and all right, title and interest of Seller in and to any and all roads, streets and rights-of-way affecting or bounding the Property (viii) any and all rights of Seller in an to all improvements situated on the real property located adjacent to and to the northwest of the Property and (ix) any and all development rights, including the present or future use thereof, relating to the Property, including sanitary sewer capacity, drainage, water and other utility facilities to the extent they pertain to or benefit the Property, including, without limitation, all reservations of or commitments, letters or agreements relating to any such use currently or in the future.
+The property which is subject to this Agreement (the "Property") consists of approximately 21.3 acres of land as more particularly described on Exhibit A and attached hereto and incorporated herein by reference, together with and including (i) all improvements located thereon, (ii) all trees and shrubbery located thereon, (iii) any and all applicable agricultural allotments, (iv) all of Seller's interest in and to any and all mineral and subsurface rights and appurtenances thereto, (v) all easements and rights-of-way affecting the Property and all of Seller's rights to use same, (vi) all rights of ingress and egress to and from the Property, (vii) any and all right, title and interest of Seller in and to any and all rights of Seller in an to all improvements situated on the real property located adjacent to and to the northwest of the Property and (ix) any and all development rights, including the present or future use thereof, relating to the Property, including sanitary sewer capacity, drainage, water and other utility facilities to the extent they pertain to or benefit the Property, including, without limitation, all reservations of or commitments, letters or agreements relating to any such use currently or in the future.